- Wake up at the same time every day.

 Sadly, too many people do not get the recommended amount or quality of sleep to attain these benefits.
-But, worse, not only do they miss out on these benefits, but experience all kind of detriments to their day-to-day life.
+But, worse, not only do they miss out on these benefits but experience all kinds of detriments to their day-to-day life.

 These detriments are a less effective immune system, making you more prone to illness.
 An increased risk for cancer and dementia, as well as increased troubles to stay emotionally calm and stable, or perform at peak physical performance; just to name a few.

 I took over 50 pages of notes from Walker’s book and will write more blog posts about the benefits of enough quality sleep, as well as the detriments of not enough (in quality or quantity of) sleep.
 But for now let’s focus on a few ways to improve sleep, having established how vitally important it is for us.